 The Collapse of Pasminco: Misjudgment, Misfortune and Miscalculation

-In September 2001 when Pasminco Ltd was placed in voluntary administration, it was the world's biggest zinc producer with over ten percent of global output.
+In September 2001 when Pasminco Ltd was placed in voluntary administration, it was the world’s biggest zinc producer with over 10% of global output.
 This paper examines the hedging strategies that Pasminco had in place in the years leading up to the firm being declared insolvent and documents the financial factors that contributed to the corporate collapse.
-We reconstruct the company's cash flows from its annual reports and measure market risk using a Value-at-Risk metric.
-This case study illustrates in stark terms that the company's hedging strategies did not materially reduce the exposure to market risk or the probability of financial distress, and were a major contributing factor to the company's downfall.
-Disastrous hedging strategies are not an uncommon occurrence in the resource sector.
-The case study has valuable lessons for companies facing quantity and exchange rate risk.
+We build a valuation model that illustrates in stark terms that the company’s hedging strategies materially reduced neither the exposure to market risk nor the probability of financial distress, and were a major contributing factor to the company’s downfall.
+The analysis in this case study contains valuable lessons for companies facing quantity and exchange rate risk.

 Suggested Citation: Suggested Citation